ztachip/ztachip/Documentation/SoftwareDesign.md

 - Hide the complexity of hardware implementation from software users.

-- Flexible enough to cover as wide range of applications as possible.
+- Flexible enough to cover as wide a range of applications as possible.

 ztachip's DSL is composed of 2 elements: